 More about Xathomas

-Xanthomas can appear on any part of the body.
+Xanthoma can appear on any part of the body.
 They are very common to be growing on the Achilles heels.
-When Xanthomas appear on the Achilles heels, they found pressing on the tendons underneath the skin.
-The main peculiarity of this type of Xanthoma is that it grows underneath the dermis, whereas most Xanthomas are found between the dermis and epidermis.
+When Xanthoma appear on the Achilles heels, they found pressing on the tendons underneath the skin.
+The main peculiarity of this type of Xanthoma is that it grows underneath the dermis, whereas most Xanthoma are found between the dermis and epidermis.

 When found on the Achilles heels, the Xanthomas can cause particular discomfort to the patient.
 The patient may request to have them removed because they represent an impediment comfort while walking and running.
 However no Xanthoma has a malignant growth and therefore, can be left untreated without compromising the longevity of the patient.